dometdemont/DO288-apps/nodejs-helloworld/README.md

       - network connectivity on the application server to reach the target clusters
       - the generated installer does not exceed Linux MAX\_ARG\_STRLEN (usually 128kB); beyond this limit, the E2BIG error is returned, and the 'hpe5g.sh' target has to be used instead of the 'deploy' one.
     - hpe5g.sh: to retrieve an installer deploying resources on existing OpenShift clusters
+    - dump: to retrieve the concatenation of resources passed as payload with the resources defined in the session; the returned json is a merge of both set of resources, ready for a single shot deployment
+    - save: similar to dump, but resulting in an HTML session ready to use as a starting point for other deployments
     - hpe5g.yaml: to retrieve an OpenStack Heat template deploying a full OpenShift cluster and HPE5G resources
 - Optional parameters:
     - project is the default OpenShift project (namespace) in which resources not specifically attatched to a project are to be deployed; default: hpe5g